fbpx

 What to eat during a long run

-Perfecting the art of eating on the run may be one of the more difficult aspects of marathon training.
 If you’ve ever gone on a long run without fueling properly, you are likely familiar with the fatigue, brain fog, and heavy legs that can set in.
-Indeed, this occurs because after about 60-90 minutes, glycogen stores and dietary carbs are depleted.
+Indeed, this occurs because glycogen stores and dietary carbs are depleted after about 60-90 minutes of endurance activity.

-For runs that are between 1 to 2.5 hours, aim to consume around 30-60 grams of carbohydrates per hour.
+For runs that are longer than one hour, aim to consume around 30-60 grams of carbohydrates per hour.
 For runs over 2.5 hours, it is recommended to consume around 60 grams of carbohydrates per hour.
 Some popular options include:

-• Chews such as Gatorade G Series 01 Prime Energy Chews Mixed 4 Pack (4 Sleeves)“>Gatorade Endurance Chews (31 g carbs per pack), or How to handle GI distress
+- Chews, such as Gatorade G Series 01 Prime Energy Chews Mixed 4 Pack (4 Sleeves)“>Gatorade Endurance Chews (31 g carbs per pack), or How to hydrate during a long run

 In addition to carbohydrates, it is also essential to adequately hydrate while running.
 Depending on weather conditions, aim to drink around 12-24 ounces per hour (think of 1 ounce as 1 gulp).
 You may need to drink even more if it’s hot or humid.